RichardEssery/FSM2/README.md

     alb0 = 10*0.1

-in namelist `&maps`, set to sequence by including
+in namelist &maps, set to sequence by including

     alb0 = 0.2 0.2 0.1 0.1 0.1 0.1 0.1 0.1 0.2 0.2

-or read from a file 'albedo.txt' containing 10 values by including
+or read from a file albedo.txt containing 10 values by including

     alb0_file = 'albedo.txt'

 Note that sky view can be set independently of vegetation cover to allow for grid cells shaded by topography or vegetation in neighbouring cells.

-### Initial values namelist `&initial`
+### Initial values namelist &initial

 | Variable   | Default | Units  | Description |
 |------------|---------|--------|-------------|